bigbluebutton/bigbluebutton/docs/docs/administration/configure-firewall.md

 ### Azure

-On Microsot Azure, when you create an instance you need to add the following inbound port rules to enable incoming connections on ports 80, 443, and UDP port range 16384-32768:
+On Microsoft Azure, when you create an instance you need to add the following inbound port rules to enable incoming connections on ports 80, 443, and UDP port range 16384-32768:

 ![Azure Cloud ](/img/azure-firewall.png?raw=true 'Azure 80, 443, and UDP 16384-32768')